Convicted Bergen Child Sex Offender Who Ran Programs For Kids Due For Release This Week

-Jack Anderson, 28, was expected to return to his Elmary Place home off Fair Lawn Avenue near southbound Route 208 on Friday, March 30.
+Jack Anderson, 28, was expected to return to his Elmary Place home off Fair Lawn Avenue near southbound Route 208 -- a quarter-mile from a school in either direction -- on Thursday, March 30.

 Anderson had worked extensively with youngsters for several years in New Jersey, New York and Massachusetts, records show.
 He'd been a Big Brother for nearly a decade and a Big Buddy at camp for nearly nine years.